 Equip the best weapons and rings

 While Galaxy Sword might be the strongest weapon in the game, the Galaxy Hammer can give you a chance to use a special attack that sends a powerful blow to the enemies.
 The Galaxy Hammer becomes available after getting the Galaxy Sword.
-You may purchase it from the Dwarf in The Mines.
+You can purchase it from the Dwarf in The Mines.

 Rings are equipable accessories that give you a permanent boost in stats as long as you have them.
-The best rings that are useful for you in combat and mining are the Slime Charmer ring, Burglar’s Ring, Savage Ring, Crabshell Ring, and the Iridium Band ring.
+The best rings useful for you in combat and mining are the Slime Charmer ring, Burglar’s Ring, Savage Ring, Crabshell Ring, and the Iridium Band ring.

 The Slime Charmer ring can be acquired by completing the Adventurer’s Guild quest, Monster Eradication goal of slaying 1,0000 slimes; it can mainly make you invulnerable to slimes.
-The Burglar’s ring is another quest reward for killing 500 dust sprites, it makes monsters drop more loo.
+The Burglar’s ring is another quest reward for killing 500 dust sprites.
+It makes monsters drop more loo.
 Equipping the Savage ring gives you a rush after killing a monster, resulting in a speed buff.
 The Savage ring can also be available after finishing the Adventurer’s Guild quest of slaying 150 void spirits.

 Enhancing your equipment in The Forge